Find answers and general information below to commonly asked questions:

 WHAT IS ORTHODONTICS?

-Orthodontics is a specialty area of dentistry which deals with the diagnosis, prevention and treatment of dental and facial irregularities caused by crooked, crowded or protruding teeth, or poorly aligned jaws which may result in TMJ (jaw pain).
+An orthodontist is a dentist that has continued further education to specialize in the diagnosis, prevention and treatment of dental and facial irregularities caused by crooked, crowded or protruding teeth, or poorly aligned jaws which may result in TMJ (jaw pain).
 We can treat and correct most of these problems with braces and other types of appliances.

 HOW LONG DO BRACES STAY ON?